 Legend has it that Emperor Claudius 11 banned marriage for young men because married men didn’t make good soldiers.
 Valentine was a priest who believed this to be unjust so he held secret marriage ceremonies for young lovers.
 According to another Christian legend, Valentine was imprisoned.
 He sent the first “valentine” greeting himself after he fell in love with his jailer’s daughter who visited him in prison.
 Before his death, it is said he wrote her a love letter signed “From your Valentine,” an expression we still use today.

 Valentine greetings were popular as far back as the Middle Ages, though written Valentine’s didn’t begin to appear until after 1400.
 The oldest known valentine still in existence today was a poem written in 1415 by Charles, Duke of Orleans, to his wife while he was imprisoned in the Tower of London following his capture at the Battle of Agincourt.
 Many centuries later, it was the Victorians and their passion for sending cards by the newly invented postal service that cemented the commercial success of Valentine’s day.

 Now we know that husbands and wives are celebrating their love every week of the year with our romantic gifts.
 Opening envelopes and making memories together all year round.
 However it is still Valentine’s Day that prompts people to declare their love which is why we find ourselves working overtime to fulfil your orders.

 So maybe National Dating Day is needed; just to remind everyone to keep dating throughout the year!
-Mark it on your calendars for 2020!
+Mark it on your calendars!